 Fig. 2.
-Example of DLA on two different topologies: a torus (left) and an hexagonal meshes (right)
+Left: DLA on a torus.
+Right: DLA on an hexagonal meshes

-3.3 Arbitrary topology : DLA on Cellular Complexes
+3.3 Arbitrary topology: DLA on Cellular Complexes

 Beyond Graphs.
 The interaction structure of the previous examples can be adequately described by a graph: two positions are connected by an edge if they are neighbors.
-Sequences correspond to linear graphs and GBFs provide Cayley's graphs with regular connectivity.
-This last family of topologies is convenient to represent regular spaces where all elementary parts have the same spatial properties, but they cannot be used for instance to model a sphere (there is no regular graph on a sphere that corresponds to the Cayley graph of some group).
+Sequences correspond to linear graph and GBFs provide Cayley's graphs with regular connectivity.
+This last family of topologies is convenient to represent regular spaces where all elementary parts have the same spatial properties, but they cannot be used for instance to model a sphere (there is no regular graph on a sphere that correspond to the Cayley graph of some group).

 This shortcoming motivates the development of more powerful (arbitrary) topologies.
-First we would like to represent irregular meshes.
-However, we also want to represent heterogeneous spaces.
-As an example, let consider the electrostatic laws.
-They depend on the geometry of the system and some values must be associated to a dimension: the distribution of electric charges corresponds to a volumic density while the electric flux through a surface is associated to a surface.
+First we want to represent irregular meshes.
+However, we want also to represent heterogeneous spaces.
+As an example, let consider the electrostatic law.
+They depend on the geometry of the system and some values must be associated to a dimension: the distribution of electric charges corresponds to a volumic density while the the electric flux through a surface is a associated to a surface.
 Note that balance equations often link these values, such as the Gauss theorem for our electrostatic example.
 See also the work of E. Tonti [Ton74] for an elaboration.

-As a consequence, the interaction structure that describes a system S may contains simplices with dimension greater than one.
+As a consequence, the interaction structure that describes a system S may contains simplex with dimension greater than one.
 In general, any component of any dimension and their interactions should appear in the description of the system, and we should be allowed to associate some values to them.